creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-02-07-calibration-minderer.md

 # Introduction

-For the introduction of the key concepts, let's go back to the article of Guo et al., **On Calibration of Modern Neural Networks**, PMLR 2017.
+For the introduction of the key concepts, let's go back to the article of Guo et al., **On Calibration of Modern Neural Networks**, ICML 2017.

 ## Calibration